DevBrianKE/Wk4-Code-Challenge-Flatdango---Movie-Theater/README.md

 Welcome to **Flatdango**, a modern Movie Theater web application designed to enhance your movie-watching experience.
 This project showcases a  platform where users can explore a curated list of movies, dive into detailed information about each one and  find their perfect movie match.
 Flatdango aims to provide an engaging and user-friendly interface for movie enthusiasts.

-## Project Description

-Flatdango is a web application that enables users to:

-- **View a list of movies**: Browse through an organized display of movies, complete with titles and posters.
-- **Get detailed information about each movie**: Access in-depth details such as plot summaries, cast, and ratings for each movie.

 ## Live Demo

 You can view the live project [here](https://devbrianke.github.io/Wk4-Code-Challenge-Flatdango---Movie-Theater/).